chandanhpcic/docs/source/manual/install.rst

 ..
 Note::

   **Please** be aware that the latest installation media does not always correspond with the latest released version.
-OPNsense installation images are provided on a regular basis together with major versions in January and July.
+Reticen8 installation images are provided on a regular basis together with major versions in January and July.
   More information on our release schedule is available from our package repository, see `README <https://pkg.reticen8.com/releases/mirror/README>`__